Arbitrage (film)

-Arbitrage is a 2012 American crime drama film directed by Nicholas Jarecki and starring Richard Gere, Susan Sarandon, Tim Roth and Brit Marling.
+Arbitrage is a 2012 American crime drama film directed by Nicholas Jarecki, and starring Richard Gere, Nate Parker, Susan Sarandon, Tim Roth and Brit Marling.
 Filming began in April 2011 in New York City.
 It opened in U.S. theaters in September 2012.

 The plot follows the personal and professional troubles of a hedge fund manager as he approaches retirement.

 Plot

-New York City hedge fund magnate Robert Miller (Richard Gere) manages a fund with his daughter Brooke (Brit Marling) and is about to sell it for a handsome profit.
-He is having an affair with a much younger woman, gallery owner Julie Cote (Laetitia Casta), whom he has also helped financially.
+New York City hedge fund magnate Robert Miller manages a fund with his daughter Brooke and is about to sell it for a handsome profit.
+He is having an affair with a much younger woman, gallery owner Julie Cote, whom he has also helped financially.
 However, unbeknownst to Brooke and most of his other employees, Miller has cooked his company's books and borrowed $412 million from an associate in order to cover an investment loss and avoid being arrested for fraud.

-The potential buyer, James Mayfield (Graydon Carter), is stalling the process, and Miller's lender wants to call in the loan, but Miller says he needs the money to stay in his account until the audit for the sale is complete.
+The potential buyer, James Mayfield, is stalling the process, and Miller's lender wants to call in the loan, but Miller says he needs the money to stay in his account until the audit for the sale is complete.
 They schedule a meeting at a restaurant during which contracts are to be signed, and it's the same night as Julie's gallery show, which Miller has promised to attend.
 Julie continually texts and calls Miller throughout the meeting, which drags on as they wait for Mayfield to arrive.
 When Mayfield doesn't show up, Miller leaves in disgust, but not before Brooke informs him that she has found some financial discrepancies in old ledgers.

-Miller finally goes to Julie's opening, but she tells him to leave.
+Miller finally goes to Julie's opening, but angry on his late arrival she tells him to leave.
 He comes back and they fight, but he convinces her to go with him on a trip upstate.
 Miller dozes off at the wheel and crashes the car, resulting in Julie's death.
 An injured Miller almost calls 9-1-1, then realizes he must cover up his involvement.
 He flees the scene as the car bursts into flames.
-Miller calls Jimmy Grant (Nate Parker), the son of his late chauffeur, who feels loyal to Miller for paying his father's medical bills.
-After Jimmy drives him home, Miller removes security camera DVDs that show his late arrival, burns his bloody clothing, then goes to bed bruised at 4:30 am, arousing wife Ellen's (Susan Sarandon) suspicion.
+Miller calls Jimmy Grant, the son of his late chauffeur, who feels loyal to Miller for paying his father's medical bills.
+After Jimmy drives him home, Miller removes security camera DVDs that show his late arrival, burns his bloody clothing, then goes to bed bruised at 4:30 am, arousing wife Ellen's suspicion.